 Targeting and Segmentation are Still the Backbones of B2B Marketing:

-B2B marketers generally master segmentation and digital targeting only when they reach complete maturity in the way they use data.
+B2B marketers generally master segmentation and digital targeting only when they reach complete maturity in the way they use data and manage their b2b data list provider.
 Are they using segmentation and targeting to turn data into valuable information, that valuable information into knowledge, finally knowledge into valuable insights?
 Naturally, it’s predicated on good data.
 But despite the struggles, B2B marketers seem to have with their data quality, they are a little more confident when come to engaging with their audiences.
+As a result, many b2b companies take advantage of b2b data licensing services to boost their confidence and generate scalable growth.

 Following are the top ways B2B sellers are targeting B2B buyers;